maxhbr/LDBcollector/README.md

 OSI, SPDX and the ScanCode Toolkit provide a good representation of licenses and exceptions in the FOSS domain.
 However, the license identification and matching strategies are not fully compatible with the level of granularity and paradigms set forth by {metæffekt}.
-Second, the data does not cover publicly available commercial licenses (at least not to the extend required).
+Second, the data does not cover publicly available commercial licenses (at least not to the extent required).

 This is why {metæffekt} choose to create an overarching database of licenses, references, exceptions, and expressions; the {metæffekt}-universe.